benzino98/plaschema/memory-bank/activeContext.md

 4. **Theming System**: Considering the implementation of a light/dark mode toggle based on user preferences.

+5. **Contact Message Interface**: Implementing a clean listing interface with status indicators, filtering options by category and status, and a detailed view for individual messages with response tracking.

 ### Product Decisions

 1. **Feature Prioritization**: Healthcare provider search and filtering features have been prioritized based on user feedback.